MikeGruz/mikegruz.github.io/cv.md

 Gruszczynski, Mike.
 "Evidence of Partisan Agenda Fragmentation in the American Public, 1959-2015."
 In press at *Public Opinion Quarterly.*

+Hunt, Kate, and Mike Gruszczynski.
+"The Influence of New and Traditional Media Coverage on Public Attention to Social Movements: The Case of the Dakota Access Pipeline Protests."
+In press at *Information, Communication, and Society.*

 Friesen, Amanda, Mike Gruszczynski, Kevin B. Smith, and John R. Alford.
 "Political Orientations Vary with Detection of Androstenone."
 In press at *Politics and the Life Sciences.*

 Hunt, Kate, and Mike Gruszczynski.
 "The Ratification of CEDAW and the Liberalization of Abortion Laws."
 In press at [*Politics & Gender.*](https://www.cambridge.org/core/journals/politics-and-gender/article/ratification-of-cedaw-and-the-liberalization-of-abortion-laws/BF1314CB5F3384C21CB6BB788A6D4FE7){:target="_blank"}